 You can also catch a snip of the American Chinese cuisine timeline story in my Hot Honey Sesame Chicken with Nappa Cabbage Stir-Fry recipe post.

-Additionally, you can read more about this "bromance" in my Beef Flavored Seaweed Ramyun with Egg, Gochujang, and Mushrooms recipe post.
+There’s something about the flavors and techniques in Korean dishes that brings me so much comfort, and I have a deep respect for South Korean culture.
+You can read more about this culinary "bromance" in my Beef Flavored Seaweed Ramyun with Egg, Gochujang, and Mushrooms recipe post.

 See the gochujang chicken and broccoli stir-fry recipe card for quantities.